turingschool/backend-curriculum-site/prework/environment_setup_prework.md

 rbenv init
 ```

-The output from your shell will be something similar to:
+The output from your terminal will be something similar to:

 ```shell
 # Load rbenv automatically by appending